What is Globalization? Overcoming the challenges in 2023

 Evaluating the benefits and drawbacks of globalization for cross-cultural management

 Recognizing how macroeconomic and geopolitical instability affect corporate strategy.
+What is Globalization

 Examining long-term patterns with cross-country comparisons and historical views, going beyond quarterly reporting